Updated: May 2019

 North Atlantic Stocks

 Currently there are 3 stocks of walrus recognised in Greenland (2 of which are shared with Canada), 6 stocks in Canada (2 of which are shared with Greenland), and 2 in the eastern North Atlantic.
-The location of the 9 recognised stocks can be seen on the maps below.
+The location of the 9 recognised stocks can be seen on the maps above.

 Historically, walrus occupied Canadian waters on the east coast from Nova Scotia to perhaps 85°N and from the boundary with Greenland to roughly 100°W, but their range now is smaller and their distribution more discontinuous.
 The Canadian Department of Fisheries and Oceans (DFO) and the North Atlantic Marine Mammal Commission (NAMMCO) currently recognize two “genetic populations” and seven walrus stocks in Canada: the High Arctic population which includes the Baffin Bay (BB), West Jones Sound (WJS), and Penny Strait-Lancaster Sound (PS-LS) stocks, and the central Arctic population which includes the north and central Foxe Basin (N-FB, C-FB) and Hudson Bay-Davis Strait (HB-DS) stocks (see map) (DFO 2013, Stewart et al. 2013c, NAMMCO 2013, Shafer et al. 2013, Stewart 2008).
 The relationship between these stocks and the seventh stock, the South & East Hudson Bay (S&E-HB) stock is not clear at the present time (DFO 2013).